 In all other cases, the court may appoint an attorney-at-law as guardian ad litem for the child if the court finds that the interests of the child are not otherwise adequately represented.

 Ms. Oram-Smith is certified by the Virginia Supreme Court to serve as Guardian ad litem for children in custody and adoption cases.

-A separation occurs when married people no longer cohabit together as Husband and Wife.
+A separation occurs when married people no longer live together as husband and wife.
 Under limited circumstances, a separation may occur even though the parties continue to reside physically in the same residence.

-A separation agreement, or a stipulation agreement, or a property settlement agreement is a contract between married parties intending to separate or having already separated which will not itself dissolve your marriage in the eyes of the court.
-These are legal contracts that formally divide everything from your marriage.
+A separation agreement, or a stipulation agreement, or a property settlement agreement is a contract between married parties intending to separate or having already separated which will not itself dissolve a marriage in the eyes of the court.
+These are legal contracts that formally divide everything from a marriage.